 The Central Authority for England and Wales

 The Child Abduction and Custody Act 1985 brings the 1980 Hague Convention into the law of England and Wales and identifies the Lord Chancellor as the Central Authority.
 His duties as the Central Authority are carried out by the International Child Abduction and Contact Unit (ICACU).
-ICACU also carries out the duties of the Central Authority for two other international instruments.
-These are the European Convention on Recognition and Enforcement of Decisions concerning Custody of Children signed at Luxembourg on 20 May 1980 (called ‘the European Convention’ in this Practice Direction but sometimes also referred to as ‘the Luxembourg Convention’) and the European Union Council Regulation (EC) No 2201/2003 of 27 November 2003 on jurisdiction and the recognition and enforcement of judgments in matrimonial matters and in matters of parental responsibility (‘the Council Regulation2’).
-The Council Regulation has direct effect in the law of England and Wales.
+ICACU also carries out the duties of the Central Authority for the European Convention on Recognition and Enforcement of Decisions concerning Custody of Children signed at Luxembourg on 20 May 1980 (called ‘the European Convention’ in this Practice Direction but sometimes also referred to as ‘the Luxembourg Convention’).

 ICACU is open Mondays to Fridays from 9.00 a.m. to 5.00 p.m.
 It is located in the Office of the Official Solicitor and Public Trustee and its contact details are as follows:International Child Abduction and Contact Unit